News

 The Oil and Gas Climate Initiative (OGCI) is a CEO-led organization bringing together 12 of the world’s largest energy companies to lead the oil and gas industry’s response to climate change.
 The group aims to accelerate collective action towards a net zero emissions future consistent with the Paris Agreement.

-Read the full press realease
+Read the full press release

-Woodside Energy joins Aiming for Zero
+CleanAir joins OGCI’s Aiming for Zero Methane Emissions Initiative

 Read More »